 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all of the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Be prepared to discuss if you've had any hospitalizations, illnesses, surgery or trauma within the past three months, or if you've recently been traveling for more than six hours at one time.

 - Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions can help you make the most of your time with your doctor.
 For deep vein thrombosis, some basic questions to ask your doctor include:

 - What kinds of tests will I need?

 - What's an appropriate level of physical activity for me now that I've been diagnosed with deep vein thrombosis?
 What about once my clot is gone?

 - Will I need to restrict my physical activity or travel plans?

 - What are the alternatives to the primary approach that you're suggesting?

 - I have other health conditions.
 How can I best manage these conditions together?